How can I view research contributions towards the United Nations Sustainable Development Goals (SDGs)?

 -

-Show how your work addresses urgent real-world challenges -
+Show how your work contributes to meaningful, real-world change. -

 Why SDGs matter at Manchester

-Supporting the SDGs is a central priority of the University of Manchester’s research strategy.
-We are proud to be the only university worldwide to rank in the top 10 every year of the Times Higher Education Impact Rankings.
+the only university in the world to have ranked in the top 10 every year of the Times Higher Education Impact Rankings

 How we can help you evidence SDG contributions